ColdIV/forum/README.md

 # Forum
-A simple web forum written in Python and styled using SCSS.
+A simple web forum written in Python.

 ## Features